Half-Breeds (politics): Blaine supporters temporarily join Stalwarts against Hayes

 Hayes' decision to remove Arthur from the New York Customs House angered not only Stalwarts but even elicited the criticism of the Blaine faction, who questioned the wisdom of the action and had earlier stood side-by-side with the president.
 Any remaining hopes of a party renomination for Hayes in the 1880 presidential election depended on support from potential Blaine supporters.
 With this needed bolstering evaporating, he faced no chance of becoming the Republican nominee for the race.
 The Blaine organization instead turned to advocate a nomination of their leader, Senator Blaine.

 During the Hayes years, Blaine frequently joined Stalwarts in voting against the president's nominees, including Theodore Roosevelt Sr., Edwin Atkins Merritt, and Silas W. Burt.
-The nomination of Roosevelt Sr. was supported by Democrats and several Half-Breed leaders such as Hoar, but were defeated by the majority of Republicans under the leadership of Conkling.
+The nomination of Roosevelt Sr. was supported by Democrats and several Half-Breed leaders such as Hoar, but was defeated by the majority of Republicans under the leadership of Conkling.

 1880 United States presidential election

 In the 1880 Republican National Convention, the Stalwart candidate, former president Ulysses S. Grant, was pitted against James G. Blaine for the party nomination.
 Grant's campaign was led by Stalwart leaders John A. Logan of Illinois, Simon Cameron and his son J. Donald Cameron of Pennsylvania, and Roscoe Conkling of New York, the state with the deepest split between Stalwarts and Half-Breeds.
-Despite Conkling's attempts at imposing a unit-rule in the Republican National Convention by which a state's votes would be grouped together for only one candidate, a number of Stalwarts went against him by vocalizing their support for the Blaine.
-Half-Breeds and the Blaine faction united to defeat the unit-rule in a vote, and elected Half-Breed George Frisbie Hoar to the position as temporary chairman of the convention.Hoar was later appointed as permanent chairman of the convention.
+Despite Conkling's attempts at imposing a unit-rule in the Republican National Convention by which a state's votes would be grouped together for only one candidate, a number of Stalwarts went against him by vocalizing their support for Blaine.
+Half-Breeds and the Blaine faction united to defeat the unit-rule in a vote, and elected Half-Breed George Frisbie Hoar to the position as temporary chairman of the convention.
+Hoar was later appointed as permanent chairman of the convention.

 Both sides knew there was no chance of victory for either candidate, and the Half-Breeds chose James Garfield as a compromise candidate.
 Garfield won the party's nomination on the thirty-sixth ballot, and subsequently emerged victorious in the general election narrowly.